ray-x/nvim/README.md

- vim as a programming IDE
+ NeoVim as a programming IDE

 ## 🏎 🏎 🏎 Need for speed! 🏎 🏎 🏎